 Tim Kochis: Legacy Giving

 Tim Kochis and Penelope Wong joined The Asia Foundation’s Haydn Williams Legacy Society by making arrangements in their living trust to give a percentage of their eventual estate to The Asia Foundation.
 This is in addition to many annual gifts over the years and pledges to the current campaign.
-These combine to make an impactful contribution to the present and for the long-term future of the Foundation.
+These combine to make an impactful contribution to the present and long-term future of the Foundation.
 By making this additional legacy gift, they can be sure it will not jeopardize assets that they will continue to require to live their lives to the fullest.

 John Robinson, director of Leadership Gifts at The Asia Foundation recently spoke with Tim about his generous decision to include The Asia Foundation in his estate plans.